Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Review Methodology

 \section{Review Methodology}

-To ensure a comprehensive, transparent, and reproducible synthesis of the current literature regarding heavy-duty hydrogen fleet optimisation, this literature review adopted a systematic methodology guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) framework.
+To ensure a comprehensive, transparent, and reproducible synthesis of the literature on algorithmic energy management strategies for grid-constrained multi-train AC railway networks, this review followed the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) framework.
+The full PRISMA selection workflow used in this review is summarised in Fig. \ref{fig:prisma}.